addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

-This works great as the solution checks the validation for each attribute individually and sets the message for the correct blurred field.
+This works fine as the solution checks the validation for each attribute individually and sets the message for the correct blurred field.
 A [demo](http://jsbin.com/afetez/2/edit) of the above by [@braddunbar](http://github.com/braddunbar) is also available.

 Unfortunately, this solution does perform validation on all fields every time, even though we are only displaying errors for the field that has changed.
 If we have multiple client-side validation methods, we may not want to have to call each validation method on every attribute every time, so this solution might not be ideal for everyone.

+##### Backbone.validateAll

 A potentially better alternative to the above is to use [@gfranko](http://github.com/@franko)'s [Backbone.validateAll](https://github.com/gfranko/Backbone.validateAll) plugin, specifically created to validate specific Model properties (or form fields) without worrying about the validation of any other Model properties (or form fields).